remotesynth/certifiedfreshevents/content/contact/flashback-opportunity.md

 [![Pluralsight](/img/banners/Pluralsight_logo.png)](https://www.pluralsight.com)

 Thanks to [Pluralsight](https://www.pluralsight.com), we are excited to offer 10 opportunity scholarships for [Flashback Conference](/events/flashback-conference-2020/).
 The scholarship consists of a free ticket to attend the event on February 10-11, 2020.
-Scholarships are open to anyone in any under-represented group in our industry<sup>*</sup> or groups in need of assistance with the cost due to being unemployed or a full-time student.
+Scholarships are open to anyone in any under-represented group in our industry<sup>*</sup> or groups in need of assistance with the cost due to being unemployed.

 <small>* under-represented groups may include (but are not limited to) women, people of color, people with disabilities, LGBT+, veterans</small>